QCBA: Improving Rule Classifiers Learned from Quantitative Data by Recovering Information Lost by Discretisation: Experiments

 \section{Experiments}

 In this section, we present an evaluation of the presented rule tuning steps comprising the QCBA framework.
-The scope of the evaluation -- in terms of the number and character of included datasets and reference baselines -- was designed to match or exceed setup adopted in recently published highly authoritative papers on similar topics.
+The scope of the evaluation, in terms of the number and character of the included datasets and reference baselines, follows the approach taken in related research.

-In \cite{lakkarajuinterpretable}, the results of IDS were compared against seven other algorithms, out of these five were general machine learning algorithms (random forests, decision trees, etc), and two were closely related BDL (Bayesian Decision Lists) and CBA.
-In \cite{yang2017scalable}, the results of SBRL are compared against nine other algorithms, out of these seven were general machine learning algorithms (CART, C4.5, RIPPER), and two were closely related (CBA and CMAR).
+In \cite{lakkarajuinterpretable}, the results of IDS were compared against seven other algorithms.
+Of these, five were general machine learning algorithms (such as random forests, and decision trees), and two were closely related -- BDL \cite{letham2015interpretable} and CBA.
+In \cite{yang2017scalable}, the results of SBRL are compared against nine other algorithms, out of these seven were general machine learning algorithms (such as C4.5, and RIPPER), and two were closely related (CBA and CMAR).

-In our benchmark, we include three closely related ARC algorithms (CBA, IDS, and SBRL), and four standard symbolic -- intrinsically explainable -- learning algorithms (FURIA, RIPPER, PART, C4.5).
-Note that the SBRL algorithm is a newer algorithm from the same team as BDL used in the IDS evaluation, and since we referred in Table~\ref{tbl:comparison} to an earlier authoritative benchmark demonstrating that CBA outperforms CMAR, therefore there was no reason to include CMAR into our evaluation.
-As for the datasets, IDS in \cite{lakkarajuinterpretable} was evaluated on three proprietary datasets and SBRL in \cite{yang2017scalable} on seven publicly available datasets.
-In our approach, we used 22 open datasets.
+We perform two types of benchmarks.
+The first type executes the baseline algorithm and consequently postprocessed the resulting models by QCBA comparing the results.
+In this way, we benchmark CBA, two closely related recent ARC algorithms (IDS and SBRL), two other ARC algorithms (CPAR, CMAR), and two related inductive rule learning algorithms (FOIL2 \cite{quinlan1993foil} and FOIL enhancement PRM \cite{yin2003cpar}).
+In the second type of benchmark, we do not perform the postprocessing with QCBA.
+This covers four standard symbolic -- intrinsically explainable -- learning algorithms (FURIA, RIPPER, PART, C4.5/J48) as well as a state-of-the-art rule learner CORELS.

+As for the number of datasets, IDS was evaluated on three proprietary datasets \cite{lakkarajuinterpretable}, SBRL on seven publicly available datasets \cite{yang2017scalable}, and CORELS on three datasets \cite{angelino2017learning}.
+In our approach, we used 23 open datasets (some algorithms are evaluated only on a subset of these).